-A complete MIF dataset contains more information about the map feature.
+A complete MIF dataset contains information about a map's features.
 This example of a 2-digit ZIP code file of the Netherlands contains the following specifications:

 - The first 3 lines contain the header information

 - The 4th line defines the projection of the table